 About the Humans

-Kelly Friedrich has her Equine Canada certification as an English Instructor and a Western Coach.
-She is also an Equi-Health Canada Equine First Aid Instructor, is certified as an Equine Assisted Personal Development Coach and Equine Assisted Learning Facilitator.
+Kelly Friedrich has her Equestrian Canada certification as an English Instructor and a Western Coach.
+She is also an Equi-Health Canada Equine First Aid Instructor, is certified as an Equine Assisted Personal Development Coach and is an Equine Assisted Learning Facilitator.

 Kelly has gained much of her expertise over the past 40 years by working with many different ages of students including Kindergarten cowgirls, who are just starting their love-affair with horses, to grandmothers, who may be coming back to their first love in life, the horse.
 She spent 6 years working with college students in SIAST’s Equine Studies program, as well as 30+ years as a 4-H Light Horse Leader (Youth Leadership Organization).